elisa-aleman/latex_helpers/README.md

 I like to use these files to do my LaTeX work faster.
 For example to view my current progress in PDF:

 ```
-./latexcompile.sh paper.tex --view --clean
+./latexcompile.sh paper.tex --view --clean --leavebbl
 ```

-`--view` will open the pdf after all citations have been read with bibtex and `--clean` will remove all the secondary files that pdflatex makes, like '.blg', '.bbl', '.aux', '.log', '.thm', '.out', and sometimes '.spl' when using the class *elsarticle* from Elsevier.
+`--view` will open the pdf after all citations have been read with bibtex and `--clean` will remove all the secondary files that pdflatex makes, like '.blg', '.bbl', '.aux', '.log', '.thm', '.out', and sometimes '.spl' when using the class *elsarticle* from Elsevier. `--leavebbl` will stop `--clean` from deleting the '.bbl' file, which is useful for arxiv uploads or to count bibliography.
+However it's not always needed so I still left it in `--clean`

 ### Making *latexdiff* easier